mrkkrp/markkarpov.com/tutorial/megaparsec.md

   in unwords <$> ps <* scn -- (1)
 ```

-`lineFold` works like this: we give it a space consumer that accepts
+`lineFold` works like this: we give it a space consumer that accepts newlines,
-newlines `scn` and it gives back a special space consumer `sc'` that we can
+`scn`, and it gives back a special space consumer, `sc'`, that we can use in
-use in the callback to consume space between elements of line fold.
+the callback to consume space between the elements of the line fold.

-Why use `try sc'` and `scn` on the line (1)?
+Why use `try sc'` and `scn` on line (1)?
 The situation is the following:

-* Components of a line fold can only be more indented than its start.
+* The components of a line fold can only be more indented than its start.
-* `sc'` consumes whitespace with newlines in such a way that after consuming
+* `sc'` consumes white space, including newlines, in such a way that after
-  whitespace the column number is greater than initial column.
+  consuming white space the column number is greater than the initial column.
-* To stop, `sc'` should encounter the opposite situation, that is, the
+* To stop, `sc'` should encounter the opposite situation; that is, the column
-  column number after consumption should be less than or equal to the
+  number after consumption should be less than or equal to the initial
-  initial column.
-At that point it fails without consuming input (thanks to
+  column.
+At that point it fails without consuming input (thanks to `try`),
-  `try`) and `scn` is used to pick up whitespace before that new thing that
+  and `scn` is used to pick up the white space before the new thing that will
-  will start at that column.
+  start at that column.
-* Previously used `sc'` already probed whitespace with space consumer which
+* The `sc'` we used previously already probed the white space with a space
-  consumes newlines.
-So, it is only logical to also consume newlines when
+  consumer that consumes newlines.
+So it is only logical to consume newlines
-  picking up trailing whitespace.
-This is why `scn` is used on the line (1)
+  when picking up trailing white space too.
+This is why `scn`, and not `sc`,
-  and not `sc`.
+  is used on line (1).

-*EXERCISE: Playing with the final version of our parser is left as an
+*EXERCISE: Playing with the final version of our parser is left as an exercise
-exercise for the reader.
-You can create “items” that consist of multiple
+for the reader.
+You can create “items” that consist of multiple words, and as
-words and as long as they are line-folded they will be parsed and
+long as they are line-folded they will be parsed and concatenated with a
-concatenated with single space between them.*
+single space between them.*

 ## Writing efficient parsers

-Let's discuss what to attempt in order to improve performance of a
+Let's discuss what to try in order to improve the performance of a
 `megaparsec` parser.
 It should be noted right away that one should always
-check if there is any improvement through profiling and benchmarking.
-That
+verify any improvement through profiling and benchmarking.
+That is the only
-is the only way to understand if we are doing the right thing when tuning
+way to know whether we are doing the right thing when tuning performance.
-performance.

-Common pieces of advice:
+Some common pieces of advice:

 * If your parser uses a monad stack instead of the plain `Parsec` monad
-  (recall that it is the `ParsecT` monad transformer over `Identity`, which
+  (recall that it is the `ParsecT` monad transformer over `Identity`, which is
-  is quite lightweight), make sure you use at least version 0.5 of
+  quite lightweight), make sure you use at least version 0.5 of the
-  `transformers` library, and at least version 7.0 of `megaparsec`.
+  `transformers` library and at least version 7.0 of `megaparsec`.
 Both
   libraries have critical performance improvements in these versions, so you
-  can just get better performance for free.
+  can get better performance for free.

-* `Parsec` monad will be always faster then `ParsecT`-based monad
+* The `Parsec` monad will always be faster than `ParsecT`-based monad
   transformers.
-Avoid using `StateT`, `WriterT`, and other monad
+Avoid using `StateT`, `WriterT`, and other monad transformers
-  transformers unless absolutely necessary.
-The more you add to the monadic
+  unless absolutely necessary.
+The more you add to the monadic stack, the
-  stack, the slower your parser will be.
+  slower your parser will be.

 * Backtracking is an expensive operation.
 Avoid building long chains of
-  alternatives where every alternative can go deep into input before
+  alternatives where every alternative can go deep into the input before
   failing.

 * Do not keep your parsers polymorphic unless you really have a reason to do
   so.
-It is best to fix the types of parsers specifying concrete types, such
+It is best to fix the types of parsers by specifying concrete types,
-  as `type Parser = Parsec Void Text` for every top-level definition.
-This
+  such as `type Parser = Parsec Void Text`, for every top-level definition.
-  way GHC will be able to optimize better.
+  This way GHC will be able to optimize better.

 * Inline generously (when it makes sense, of course).
-You may not believe
+You may not believe your
-  your eyes when you see how much of a difference inlining can do,
+  eyes when you see how much of a difference inlining can make, especially for
-  especially for short functions.
-This is especially true for parsers that
+  short functions.
+This is particularly true for parsers that are defined in
-  are defined in one module and used in another one, because `INLINE` and
+  one module and used in another, because the `INLINE` and `INLINEABLE`
-  `INLINEABLE` pragmas make GHC dump function definitions into interface
+  pragmas make GHC dump function definitions into interface files, and this
-  files and this facilitates specializing.
+  facilitates specializing.

 * Use the fast primitives such as `takeWhileP`, `takeWhile1P`, and `takeP`
   whenever you can.
-[This blog post][more-speed-more-power-hope] explains
+[This blog post][more-speed-more-power-hope] explains why
-  why they are so fast.
+  they are so fast.

-* Avoid `oneOf` and `noneOf` preferring `satisfy` and `anySingleBut`
+* Avoid `oneOf` and `noneOf`, preferring `satisfy` and `anySingleBut`
   whenever possible.

 While most of the points above do not require additional comment, I think it
-would be beneficial to get into the habit of using the newer fast
+would be beneficial to get into the habit of using the newer fast primitives:
-primitives: `takeWhileP`, `takeWhile1P`, and `takeP`.
-The first two are
+`takeWhileP`, `takeWhile1P`, and `takeP`.
+The first two are especially common,
-especially common as they allow us to replace `many` and `some`-based
+as they allow us to replace `many`- and `some`-based constructs, making them
-constructs making them faster and changing the type of returned data to
+faster and changing the type of the returned data to a chunk of the input
-chunk of input stream, i.e. the `Tokens s` type we have discussed
+stream, i.e. the `Tokens s` type we discussed previously.
-previously.

-For example, recall that when we parsed URIs, we had this code for parsing
+For example, recall that when we parsed URIs, we had this code for parsing the
 username in the authority component:

 ```haskell
   user <- T.pack <$> some alphaNumChar
 ```

-We can replace it by `takeWhile1P`:
+We can replace it with `takeWhile1P`:

 ```haskell
   user <- takeWhile1P (Just "alpha num character") isAlphaNum